-– Two years ago, Centrobank RF listed RGS Life among system-relevant insurance companies.
+– Two years ago, Centrobank RF listed Kapital Life, at that time known was RGS Life, among system-relevant insurance companies.
 Now you are considered one of the leaders of the Russian insurance market.
 How is the company doing today and what are your plans for the nearest future?

 – Igor Kozlov: We belong to the financial sector and our top areas of interest are investment and savings life insurance.
 Investment insurance is aimed at people who want in invest in the stock market but are not ready to suffer losses.
 They can invest in metallurgy, real estate, power sector or other area and grow their capital regardless of the situation on the market.
 Savings life insurance allows our clients to save money for example, for a wedding, college or a house and at the same time ensure their health and life.
 We also offer accident insurance to protect our client’s budget in an emergency situation.